-He studied in Innsbruck at the Faculty of Law, and graduated in the spring of 1962.
+He studied in Innsbruck at the Faculty of Civil and Canon Law, and graduated in the spring of 1962.

 In 1968 he was one of the founders of Malteser Hilfedienst in North Tyrol, the Austrian volunteers Corps of the Order, and of Malteser Hospitaldienst Austria (MHDA).
 Between 1971 and 1979 he led the Innsbruck group of volunteers, and between 1977 and 1979 he was Commander.
 From 1979 to 1986 he was on the board of directors of MHDA.
 For four years he was in charge of the MHDA hospital train for the pilgrimages to Lourdes.